SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-05-05-the-eraserhead-scrum-master.md

 That reminds me of the Tom Wujec "Marshmallow Challenge" TED talk:
 {% include video id="H0_yKBitO8M" provider="youtube" %}

-“There are a number of people who have a lot more ‘uh oh’ moments than otherd.
+>There are a number of people who have a lot more uh oh moments than others.
 And among the worst are recent graduates of business school….
 Among the best are recent graduates of kindergarten….
-What kindergarteners do differently is that they start with the marshmallow and they build prototypes, successive prototypes, always keeping the marshmallow on top."
+What kindergarteners do differently is that they start with the marshmallow and they build prototypes, successive prototypes, always keeping the marshmallow on top.

-Always keeping the marshmallow on top is a great example of always keeping the product in a shippable state.
+(As an aside, always keeping the marshmallow on top is a great example of always keeping the product in a shippable state.)

-The idea of the Scrum Master having *no authority* was explicit by the time I got Ken’s slides.
-To facilitate effectively, one must step outside the system and sometimes be nearly invisible.
+The idea of the Scrum Master having *no authority* was explicit in my Scrum training from Ken Schwaber a dozen years ago.
+(Jeff Sutherland does not seem to understand this even today.)
+To facilitate effectively, one must live outside the system being faciliated, sometimes being nearly invisible.
+Thus, the effective Scrum Master is not on the team(s).
 In normal mode, the Scrum Masters and management should be able to leave for a week without anyone really noticing.

-I like that the current Scrum Guide implies this:
+The current Scrum Guide implies this:
-• Facilitating Scrum events as requested or needed
+• Facilitating Scrum events *as requested or needed*

+For example, the Daily Scrum is solely for the development team, and needn't include the Scrum Master or Product Owner.

-I don’t have the impression this was well understood in some of the pre-black book Scrum implementations, and especially not in the choice of the label “ScrumMaster.”
-In any case, I don’t have the impression we’re getting this through to companies trying to do Scrum.
+I don’t have the impression this was well understood in the early Jeff Sutherland Scrum implementations, and especially not in the choice of the label “ScrumMaster.”
+I don’t have the impression we’re getting this through to companies trying to do Scrum.